Drudoo/MED10/README.md

 - [x] :sound: ~~add sound~~
 - [x] :mute: ~~make sound button work.~~
 - [x] :skull: ~~respawn at the same place if answer right on dead question.~~
-- [ ] destroy scene when new is loaded, so old stuff is not there.
+- [x] ~~destroy scene when new is loaded, so old stuff is not there.~~
 - [x] ~~save student name~~
 - [ ] assessment based on the games result.
 Save that to file and load in to assessment scene.
 - [ ] dont show gallery before pressing download.
 - [x] :bangbang: ~~six questions, four coins.~~
 - [x] ~~test question button (save questions to file, delete other file)~~
+- [ ] change date in file name to a random number.
+- [ ] new scene when learning analytics is pressed with graph.

 ## Open architecture
 - :bangbang: How can plugins be created.